ardakdemir/ardakdemir.github.io/pages/gsoc.md

 If we check all the edges and look for an exact match than the algorithm will return a false negative in the cases where we search for a sequence that starts with "TGT".
 For this reason we implement the node_search as a query over the substrings of the label of a node rather than an exact match.

+### Official Coding Period (28 May -)

+We have already implemented the core functionalities and defined a basic de Bruijn Graph type for BioJulia during the community bonding period.